mrDiynot/NLP-Models-With-WebApp/README.md

-Hi on fiverr we cant do students work and you said im student so i recomment you contatc me out side whastapp +923104840514 Then i tell you howto do this all thing
+Hi on fiverr we cant do students work and you said im student so i recomment you contatc me out side whastapp +923104840514 Then i tell you howto do this all thing and on fiverr say ok i let you know in some time